Skip to content

 Read my post dedicated to 20 Foods to try in the Netherlands

 Practicalities: If you are planning to visit many museums in the Netherlands it might be worth buying Dutch Museum Card – it gives you a free entrance to hundreds of museums across the country and it is valid for a year.
-However, if you’re visiting just 1-2 museums it’s not worth buying the museum card as it costs around 65 euro for an adult and 33 euro for a child.
+You can buy Museum Card online at their website (in Dutch) or at one of the museums.

 Read next our post on What to see in the Netherlands.